OptimizationGameTheory/benchmarks/README.md

 To address scalability issues, future efforts could focus on parallel implementations and GPU acceleration (e.g., using CuPy) to manage large-scale problems more efficiently.
 Such computational improvements would allow the framework to be applied to higher-dimensional and more computationally intensive problems without compromising performance.

 This structured optimization framework provides a foundation for analyzing equilibrium problems with numerical techniques, bridging the gap between game theory and optimization.

+## Acknowledgments

+We would like to sincerely thank Professor Kasra Alishahi for their insightful teaching and support throughout the course.
+The concepts explored and discussions in class played a crucial role in shaping this project and enhancing our understanding of optimization techniques.